Blissful or evasive?

 I am sleeping well, of late.
 Touch wood.

-This is a BIG deal; after months of staying up through the night staring at the ceiling, anxious to sleep at least for a little while, counting backwards through 1000, meditating, visualising pleasant images, avoiding stimulating conversations and screen time before bedtime, and finally frustrated if I would be able to carry on with my day the next day!
+This is a BIG deal; after months of staying up through the night staring at the ceiling, anxious to sleep at least for a little while, counting backwards through 1000, meditating, visualizing pleasant images, avoiding stimulating conversations and screen time before bedtime, and finally frustrated if I would be able to carry on with my day the next day!
 Hell, no. It wasn’t possible.
 I would feel groggy by 11 with an urge to nap through the working day.

 I have made small changes and I can’t identify exactly as to what contributed to better sleep.
 But, I would like to believe everything in some measure has made a huge difference.
 So, if you are struggling to get quality sleep, maybe this would help: